lehitoskin/ivy/README.md

 Animated GIF support is currently marked as experimental.
 To animate a GIF, select View -> GIF Animation.
 Due to the unstable natue of the related code, know that some GIF's may not load properly or at all.

+### Embedding Tags as XMP metadata

+Ivy embeds the taglist as XMP metadata in the file itself.
+That way if you move your images around, the tags will stay the same.
+However, the information in the database will then be out of date, so it is recommended that if you move files around, utilize Ivy's command-line interface with the switch `-M` to ensure the changes are tracked.